ischtz/proantireach-vizard/README.md

 This repository contains the Python code, data, and example analysis for a simple VR goal-directed movement task (pro-/anti-reach task), implemented using WorldViz Vizard and [our upcoming *vexptoolbox* software toolbox](https://github.com/ischtz/vizard-experiment-toolbox) to aid in developing behavioral experiments on the Vizard platform.

 It can serve as a starting point or tutorial for anyone wanting to implement their own experiments, and as documentation of the data format used by vexptoolbox.
+Two versions of the same experiment are provided to serve as implementation examples:

+- *pro_anti_reach.py*: This script demonstrates how trials, stimulus parameters and instructions can conveniently be loaded from external files.
+- *pro_anti_reach_standalone.py*: This script implements a standalone version of the same experiment, in which all parameters are set directly in the script file.